Characters Appearing: Ariel O'Hare, Eddie Brock (Venom), Hulk, Venom Symbiote

 Issue(s): Hulk vs. Venom #1

-The proceeds for this book went to earthquake relief, and (unlike last time) the book actually relates to that.
 The story is that a villain calling himself Doctor Bad Vibes is causing earthquakes in San Francisco, and threatens to produce even more if his ransom demands aren't met.
 San Francisco is Venom's stomping ground, so he's involved in the rescue efforts, although he's not very good at the human interaction part of it.

 The Hulk comes in to help, too, but Venom gets the wrong idea (he thinks that the Hulk's stomping is causing the quakes) and we get a Misunderstanding Fight.